Blockade runner: Modern era

 In modern times, tracking equipment such as radar, sonar, and reconnaissance satellites make evading a total blockade by a world power nearly impossible.
 Drug smugglers and groups like the Tamil Tigers are able to run blockades due to the partial nature of the blockade, or because the navy imposing the blockade is weak and under-equipped.
-Reminiscent of earlier German attempts, drug smugglers have used semi-submersibles (narco-submarine) in their smuggling operations.
+Reminiscent of earlier German attempts, drug smugglers have used semi-submersibles (narco-submarines) in their smuggling operations.